rdb/panda3d-thirdparty/README.md

 A package can be explicitly disabled using the `BUILD_*` options, eg. `-DBUILD_VRPN=OFF` disables building VRPN.
 Note that some packages have dependencies on other packages, so not all combinations are valid.

 To build nothing but eg. vrpn, specify: `-DDISABLE_ALL=ON -DBUILD_VRPN=ON`.
 This only affects the initial configuration.
+However, it is easier to just specify a target to the build command, such as using `make vrpn`, since this will do dependency resolution properly.